 Emergency Financial Assistance

-Ask for Emergency Funding or Technology Support from the Student Success Fund
+Request Emergency Funding from the Student Success Fund

 You're eligible to apply for Student Success Fund assistance if you:

 - Have a 2.0 GPA or higher

 - Are enrolled in six or more credit hours (three or more in the Summer).
 Active enrollment means you are still enrolled and participating in class after the tenth day of classes.